View on GitHub

 The files current.txt and next.txt in your etm home directory are created by etm but not displayed within etm itself.
 Whether or not these files are created depends on two settings in your cfg.yaml:

-By creating links to these files in, e.g., a GoogleDrive folder, you can have access to your current schedule and tasks on your mobile device.
+By creating links to these files in, e.g., a GoogleDrive folder, you can have access to your current schedule, tasks and goals on your mobile device.

 Here is a screen shot from an iPhone of an illustrative current.txt: